RonaldTheodoro/links-to-study/README.md

 # Links to study

-Some links with nice tutorials or course to study at some moment in the future
+Some links with nice tutorials or courses to study at some moment in the future

 Front end
 - [ ] [js com tdd na pratica](https://www.udemy.com/course/js-com-tdd-na-pratica/)